-Thirty one samples (plus seven quality control samples) will be collected to characterize the 22 miles downgradient from the discharge-the upper limit on the distance mine discharge water is anticipated to flow.
+A representative number of samples (including quality control samples) will be collected to characterize the existing drainage downgradient from the discharge.
+Twenty two miles is the approximate upper limit on the distance mine discharge water is anticipated to flow.
+Sample sites will be selected in areas where sediments are expected to be added to the drainage, such as downstream of tributaries and other areas identified in the field that provide a representative characterization of the drainage.
+Much of the San Mateo Creek basin is used for agriculture, and agricultural areas are a potential source of non-point source sediments.
 Samples will be relatively closely spaced near the point of discharge and will be spaced at greater intervals farther away from the discharge.
 The approximate sampling locations are shown in Figure 8-9.
 Samples will be analyzed for the parameters shown in Table 8-6.